adamlacombe/file-to-sqlite/README.md

 # File to SQLite

-A command-line utility for copying data from a file to an SQLite database.
+A command-line utility for copying data from a file to an SQLite database file using regular expressions.

+Perfect for converting automatic log files, reports, etc.

 ## Requirements